tagion/tagion/bdd/tagion/testbench/services/transcript.md

 ### Scenario: Process an epoch-list with all valid epochs

-*Given* a list of contract where all the contracts has been executed bye the TVM-service.
+*Given* a list of contracst where all the contracts have been executed by the TVM-service.

-*Given* a list of valid contract in an epoch-list.
+*Given* a list of valid contracts in an epoch-list.

-*When* the epoch-list and the list of contract is available.
+*When* the epoch-list and the list of contracts are available.

 *Then* the Recorder received to DART-Services should be checked that it contains the correct modifications.